-* Caterpillar shares up after reporting better-than-expected results
+* Caterpillar shares up after reporting better-than-expected

 * Apple Inc earnings due after market close